 Learning and child development are all tied to the brain’s growth.
 A child’s development represents an increase of complexity of the maturing brain systems that adaptively regulate the interaction between the child and their social environment.
 The brain grows from the “bottom up”.
 At birth, the brain stem is functional and then the other brain structures follow.
 It takes roughly 25 years to grow a human brain and 90% of brain growth occurs prenatally through age 4.

 The prefrontal cortex is what separates us from other mammals and helps us to make sense of our emotions.
-The prefrontal cortex is where all our advanced brain functions or executive functions such as problem solving, abstract thought, the ability to think forward and back and perspective taking are stored.
+The prefrontal cortex is where all our advanced brain functions or executive functions such as problem-solving, abstract thought, the ability to think forward and back and perspective taking are stored.
 The prefrontal cortex is what allows adults to understand that “If I don’t eat I’ll get hungry” or “If I don’t study I’ll fail my exam”.
-This are all very advanced brain functions that you won’t see in children independently until closer to age 12.
+This is all very advanced brain functions that you won’t see in children independently until closer to age 12.

 Children learn through experience and consistent repetitive behavior.
 There are over 5 different types of memory and most of these are not functional for a child under 5 years old.
-Children cannot easily take information, stored in short term memory and transfer it into long term memory rapidly without many consistent repetitions.
+Children cannot easily take information, stored in short-term memory and transfer it into long-term memory rapidly without many consistent repetitions.
 This is why young children do things “wrong” over and over because to the child, he or she is testing out every possible variation of a new-to-them situation to learn what the rule is – although this can be incredibly frustrating for the parent.

 Understanding elements of child development is important for parents so they do not take things personally, have age appropriate expectations and use positive not punitive corrections for children.
-Parenting skills that incorporate child development can be exceptional helpful to teach parents age appropriate expectations and corrections.
+Parenting skills that incorporate child development can be exceptionally helpful to teach parents age appropriate expectations and corrections.

 This article was contributed by Tammy Fontana and featured in The New Age Parents e-magazine.